JDDoesDev/presentations/osmi.md

 ## http://bit.ly/osmi-books <!-- .element: class="fragment" data-fragment-index="1" -->

 Note:  Not trying to sell anything, but the books are DRM free and extremely useful
+ - Mental Health in Tech: Guidelines for Mental Wellness in the Workplace
+ - Mental Health in Tech: Guidelines for Executives and HR Professionals
+ - Mental Health in Tech: Guidelines for Employees

 <!--s-->
 <!-- .slide: data-background-color="#008e7f" -->